-In 2016, PJSC IDGC of the North-West completely fulfilled its production plans, improved reliability of power supply, and continued its efforts to ease the access to power supply and to simplify technological connection to power grids.
+In 2016, IDGC of the North-West completely fulfilled its production plans, improved reliability of power supply, and continued its efforts to ease the access to power supply and to simplify technological connection to power grids.
 The Company established efficient cooperation with the state authorities in regard to coordinated implementation of the industry investment programs and region development projects to enhance the use of the power infrastructure.
 The funds allocated in 2016 for the investment program of PSJC IDGC of the North-West totaled RUB 5 bn.
+One of the Company's tasks for 2017 is to increase this amount to RUB 7 bn.

 The Board of Directors and the Company's executives continued improving the quality of management in all areas of the Company's business.
-The Company's management bodies approved the power losses reduction program for 2017-2021 and the Guidelines for devising and implementing the innovation development program of PJSC IDGC of the North-West.
+The Company's management bodies approved the power loss reduction program for 2017-2021 and the Guidelines for devising and implementing the innovation development program of PJSC IDGC of the North-West.
 Special attention was paid to ensure the Company's long-term financial stability and to optimize its operational costs.
 The Board of Directors approved the Plan of measures to enhance the Company's business efficiency and financial standing for 2016-2020.
 The implementation of the Plans of measures aimed to decrease overdue receivables for power transmission services is being continuously monitored.
-PJSC IDGC of the North-West approved a new version of the Rules for developing and adjusting the investment program, preparing reports on the investment program implementation, increasing investment efficiency, and decreasing costs.
+IDGC of the North-West approved a new version of the Rules for developing and adjusting the investment program, preparing reports on the investment program implementation, increasing investment efficiency, and decreasing costs.